-The Lac La Biche East Area Structure Plan should be reviewed by administration every five (5) years allow for consideration of any changing or emerging issues and trends.
+The Lac La Biche East Area Structure Plan should be reviewed by Administration every five (5) years allow for consideration of any changing or emerging issues and trends.
 Should Administration identify a need to update the ASP, a report outlining the reasonings will be brought to Council for consideration.

-In addition, at any time, Council may direct administration to amend the ASP.
+In addition, at any time, Council may direct Administration to amend the ASP.

-- 7.4.1 County Council may initiate an amendment to this plan at any time. - 7.4.2 County Administration shall conduct a review of the plan every five (5) years. - 7.4.3 The timing of Land Use Bylaw Amendment applications initiated by private landowners shall be at the discretion of the landowners.
+- 7.4.1 Lac La Biche County Council may initiate an amendment to this plan at any time. - 7.4.2 Lac La Biche County Administration shall conduct a review of the plan every five (5) years.
+If the need for modifications to this Area Structure Plan are identified during the review, Administration will present these to Council. - 7.4.3 The timing of Land Use Bylaw Amendment applications initiated by private landowners shall be at the discretion of the landowners.